I had no idea at the time but this very day in Memphis would revolve in a lot of ways around Elvis Presley.

 Once you’re done checking out all the many different parts of his estate, the final part of the house (adjacent the pool) is his final resting place – a chance for his fans to pay respect to the Elvis.

 Gracelad is just such an interesting place and even if you aren’t the biggest Elvis fan in the world, it’s without a doubt one spot you have to visit in Memphis!
 (If you don’t drive, I think there are shuttles to get you here from the city centre but don’t quote me on that – probably best to check their official website for details on that).

 Things don’t end just at the mansion; when you leave, you get to check out other things – like walk onto his private planes check out his car collections and so much more!

 You could very easily find yourself spending quite a few hours here so be sure to leave enough time for that.

 Our next stop after leaving Graceland was STAX – Museum of American Soul.
 Based in a historically (and I guess still) poor part of Memphis, this very recording studio was home to so many icons of American soul music!

 Walking through, it’s a thorough catalogue of what’s what and who’s who of soul music…

-(We found out later that so many thing that we take for granted as just being part of how music sounds now were sometimes just accidental discoveries – a room that echoes a different way because of how it was built, a broken speaker patched with newspapers – so many little details here and there that resulted in a genre of music as we know it).
+A room that echoes a different way because of how it was built, a broken speaker patched with newspapers; so many little details here and there that resulted in a genre of music as we know it.